 When no scaling factors are specified, the appropriate base units are assumed.
 (These are volts, amperes, ohms, farads, henries, and seconds.)
-The parser looks at only one alphabetic character after a numerical entry, therefore it is enough to use a single character suffix to scale the parameters.
+The parser looks at only one alphabetic character after a numerical entry; therefore it is enough to use only the prefixes to scale the parameters.
 However, for clarity, it is allowed to use full abbreviations for the units, (e.g., pF, nH, mA, mOhm).
-In addition, scientific notation is allowed (e.g., 1.2345e-12).
+In addition, scientific notation IS allowed (e.g., 1.2345e-12).